 With his table piled high with plates and throw-up everywhere, his determined waiter offered one last item: "Finally, monsieur, a wafer thin mint...It's only a tiny little thin one" - to end the meal.
 When Creosote argued: "F--k off, I'm full...
 I couldn't eat another thing.
 I'm absolutely stuffed," the waiter persuasively said: "Just, just one."

 When the engorged man was fed the mint wafer, he chewed and swallowed it.
 The waiter concluded the meal with a wishful "Bon appétit."
 Creosote began to swell as the waiter ran for cover, and the familiar Jaws music played.
 His table was soon overturned by his expanding girth.

 The restaurant's other customers were showered with his insides and half-digested food when his stomach burst in spectacular fashion.

 His fat-coated, still-beating, enlarged heart was revealed outside of his chest (and its exposed rib cage) as the waiter ceremoniously presented him with the check, and then happened to notice the undigested mint inside Creosote's body cavity -- he delicately plucked it out and popped it in his mouth.

 Mr. Creosote's Swelling and Bursting

 of Life (1983)

-He selected a mad dash-pursuit by a group of bare-chested women (with brightly colored crash helmets matching their bikini bottoms) who would chase him off a cliff.
+As punishment, he had selected a mad dash-pursuit by a group of beautiful bare-chested women (with brightly colored crash helmets and kneepads matching their thong-bikini bottoms) who (with frequent panting) would chase him off a cliff to his death.